paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 62

-**Texto original:**
-A company is deploying a new public web application to AWS.
-The application will run behind an Application Load Balancer (ALB).
-The application needs to be encrypted at the edge with an SSL/TLS certificate that is issued by an external certificate authority (CA)...

-**Tradução:**
 Uma empresa está implementando uma aplicação web pública na AWS, que será executada atrás de um ALB.
 A aplicação precisa ser criptografada na borda com um certificado SSL/TLS emitido por uma autoridade certificadora externa (CA).

 **Resposta correta:**